draxil/jsonkeys/Readme.md

 # jsonkeys

-Basically a thing I've knocked together to answer a query on [json2nd](https://github.com/draxil/json2nd)!

-But, do you for some reason need a list of all the nested keys in a very large (so hard to jq) JSON file?
+Do you for some reason need a list of all the nested keys in a very large (so hard to jq) JSON file?

 So for: